wearespindle/python-wherescape/README.md

 If you want to report an issue see the [CONTRIBUTING.md](CONTRIBUTING.md) file for more info.

-We will be happy to answer your other questions at {opensource@wearespindle.com or insert alias}
+We will be happy to answer your other questions at opensource@wearespindle.com.

 ## License

-{Project} is made available under the {license type} license.
+Python-wherescape is made available under the MIT license.
 See the [LICENSE file](LICENSE) for more info.